chadgeary/cloudblock/gcp/README.md

 sudo apt-get update && sudo apt-get -y install google-cloud-sdk

 # Authenticate - copy link to browser, auth, and paste response.
 If prompted for a project - use an existing (if any exists) or create a new with some random name.
-gcloud init
+gcloud init --console-only

 # Enable application-default login
-gcloud auth application-default login
+gcloud auth application-default login --no-launch-browser

 # Note the billing ID for the vars file
 gcloud beta billing accounts list | grep True